tetracorp/k240/docs/_posts/2014-05-08-this-project.md

 7. What are the differences between K240 v1.886 and the bug-fixed version K240 v2.000?

+See the [Frequently Asked Questions](../about/faq.html) list for answers to some of these.

 ### How to explore K240?

 Various tools aid in analysis of Amiga executables.
 The most important is Frank